 More or less, the Bluetooth standard is messy and fragmented.
 The same problem also plagues Linux where 4.0 modules fail to function properly.
 Compared to a wired connection, Bluetooth suffers from substantial compatibility issues.

 This is Bluetooth’s biggest problem, and a quick scan of customer reviews of Bluetooth keyboards shows countless complaints about compatibility issues.

 For example, the latest version of Ubuntu doesn’t work with Bluetooth 4.0 devices… and Windows 7 isn’t compatible with Bluetooth 4.0… and versions of Android older than 4.3 Jelly Bean won’t support Bluetooth’s Low Energy extension.
-Overall, Bluetooth’s compatibility issues can spoil the main advantage offered by Bluetooth keyboards in the first place.
+While some Bluetooth pairing problems can be fixed, overall compatibility issues can spoil the main advantage offered by Bluetooth keyboards in the first place.

 6. That Battery Won’t Last Forever

 In fact, a Bluetooth keyboard’s battery might not even last a few years.
 All Lithium-ion (Li-ion) batteries fail over time (three ways to ruin a battery ), and the more discharge-charge cycles it goes through, the faster its battery chemistry loses coherency.

 Furthermore, while a seldom-charged Li-ion battery can last a long time, most are not user-replaceable.
 If it does fail, you’ve got to discard the entire keyboard unless you have soldering skills (learn how to solder ).
 Bluetooth keyboards with replaceable batteries do exist, but they’re uncommon and few stand out.

 One exception is the Logitech K480: